OpenTranslationBible/open-bible/en-GB/43.John/md/john-06.md

 ## John 6:52

-Then the Jews began to argue sharply among themselves, “How can this man give us His flesh to eat?”
+Then the Jews began to argue intensely among themselves, “How can this man give us His flesh to eat?”

 ## John 6:53

-Jesus said to them, “Truly, truly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
+Jesus said to them, “Truly, truly I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.

 ## John 6:54